1071 HK Amsterdam

 Alain continued his studies at the Dutch Film academie where he made many short films and a few commercials.
 His trailer for the Cinestud Filmfestival 2010 won a Porsche Award in Germany and was selected for the Cannes Young Directors Award.
 In his graduation year he made several more commercials and was accordingly drafted by Wefilm to join the award winning team.
 Alain loves high-concept innovative commercial with a strong visual style.

 Roel Welling (1979) is director and co-founder at Wefilm.
 He graduated at the Dutch Film Academy in 2003.
 He has directed more than one hundred commercials and online films in recent years.
 His speciality is making stories credible and touching, no matter how strange the setting.
-In 2012, Roel is juror at the ADCN category Interactive.
+Roel won 9 Cannes Lions, 7 ADCN Lamps and 6 SpinAwards.
+In 2013, Roel's work won the Grand Prix at Cannes Lions, the ADCN and the IMC Awards.
+Roel is a proud jury member of the 2014 Cannes Lions Film Craft jury.

 Bas produced commercials for clients like Albert Heijn, Holland Casino, and UPC, and organised shoots in Argentinia, Colombia and Finland.
 In 2010, Bas won the Student Enterpreneurship Award.
 In 2011, Bas was shortlisted for the Adward.
 Next to his work at Wefilm, Bas works as a guest lecturer at the UvA and VU, and he is a frequent speaker on the topic of viral video, reprensented by The Next Speaker.
 He is a proud member of the MasterPeace campaigning team.